AhmadKheder/-learning-journal/Learning Markdown.md

    1. Am I giving up too easily?
    1. Would I rather shower off pangs of regret, or the sweat of accomplishment? .

+ 4. Criticism

+  in this part make some notes about things you did it badly do, you do not do it again, which is a self-criticism

+and taking into consideration criticism from coworkers

+then ask yourself a couple of questions:
+  1. Which aspects of my work am I most proud of?
+  2. What can I do to improve the aspects I’m less proud of?